 Now to finish.
 Pull the control lever covers back in place.
 With Campy covers you will need to clear the release lever and kind of stretch and wiggle it at the bottom to get it to click into place.
 Next, take your razor and carefully trim the floppy end of the bar tape where you started at the bar end.
 You want to cut it so that it is flush with the bar end.
 If you use Cinelli bars, just stick the end plugs in making sure that the Cinelli logo is upright (not cool otherwise).
 With most other bars, you need to glue a bit of leftover tape (a 1cm. piece) onto the plug tabs before using the plugs.
 The inside diameter of those bars is a bit too big for the plugs.
 DONE - at least for the first side.
 Now just do the other side.
 If you get really screwed up doing this, I just hope you had the smarts to try it on your friend's bike first.
 Then you can do it right on your own bike.

-Silca pumps come with four different types of heads.
+Silca Impero pumps come with four different types of heads.
 They all work the same, but the sealing grommets are only adjustable on some of them.
 The sealing grommet is the rubber donut which the tire valve goes through in the pump head.
-At this time, the most common head is a dual finger type made by Silca shaped somewhat like the old Campy steel heads.
+The most common head is a dual finger type made by Silca shaped somewhat like the old Campy steel heads.
 Although the fingers tend to break pretty easily, the head actually works quite well.
 This type of head uses a slotted screw at the back end of the head to adjust the seal grommet.
 The older Silca made heads did not have adjustable grommets.
 The Campy steel heads were adjusted by tightening the screw-on grommet retaining cover.
 I say "were" because Campy has not marketed their steel heads for years and the supply has dried up.
 If you have one or can get one, DO IT! (and give it to me) They were the best.

 There are a few tricks which one must use while pumping tires with Silca pumps.
 The most important thing to understand is that presta valves can be bent or broken quite easily and one must take steps to avoid doing so.
 Get into the habit of pumping your tires up by only holding the pump, NOT by holding the wheel or tire.
 The easiest way to do this is to pump up the tire with the wheel off the bike.
 Work the pump head onto the valve stem by moving the pump shaft back and forth while pressing the head onto the valve.
 At all times, the head must be aligned with the valve.
 If there is any pressure still in the tire, you must prevent the pump handle from being forced out of the end of the pump by the tire pressure.
 To do so, hold the handle and pump shaft tightly together in one hand and, make sure that the head is perfectly aligned with the valve as you press the head onto the valve.
 Once the head is well seated on the valve, grasp the head and pump end by wrapping your index finger around the end of the head and holding the shaft tightly with the rest of your hand.
 Lift the wheel off the ground with the pump, keeping the head and valve at 12:00 o'clock.
 Always keep the head and valve aligned with each other so that the valve has no bending pressure on it.